 Deportation and Sentencing

-In Victoria, the prospect of deportation for an offender who had a valid visa, even if convicted of a Commonwealth offence, is a relevant consideration during sentencing and can be a mitigating factor in certain circumstances (Guden v The Queen [2010] VSCA 196).
-This is contrary to the position in NSW, WA and the NT in which deportation is considered irrelevant to sentencing.
+In Victoria, the prospect of deportation for offenders holding valid visas, even if convicted of a Commonwealth offence, is a relevant consideration during sentencing and can be a mitigating factor in certain circumstances (Guden v The Queen [2010] VSCA 196).
+This approach is not followed in NSW, WA, or NT, where deportation is viewed as irrelevant to sentencing.

 As stated in the case of Allouche v the Queen [2018] VSCA 244 at [40], “a court should only reduce a sentence based upon the prospect of deportation where there is sufficient evidence of both the risk, and the impact of that risk, under s 501(3A) of the Migration Act 1958 (Cth)”.